Consensys/mythril/README.md

 ## Vulnerability Remediation

-Visit the [Smart Contract Vulnerability Classification Registry](https://smartcontractsecurity.github.io/SWC-registry/) to find detailed information and remediation guidance about the vulnerabilities reported.
+Visit the [Smart Contract Vulnerability Classification Registry](https://smartcontractsecurity.github.io/SWC-registry/) to find detailed information and remediation guidance for the vulnerabilities reported.

 ## Presentations, papers and articles